AlexFriedland/Houser/spec.md

 did that

-[] You must include and make use of a nested resource with the appropriate RESTful URLs.
+[x] You must include and make use of a nested resource with the appropriate RESTful URLs.

 • You must include a nested new route with form that relates to the parent resource

 • You must include a nested index or show route

+did that for house->years

 [x] Your forms should correctly display validation errors. a.
 Your fields should be enclosed within a fields_with_errors class b.
 Error messages describing the validation failures must be present within the view.